Kody7mm/pizzaria/README.md

 Test: Creates pizza object before size and topping choices are applied Code: let userPizza = new Pizza(); Expect: (Pizza.toEqual(Pizza{ [],}));

 Describe: Pizza.prototype.calculateSize
-Test: It will add up total cost of a pizza depending on what size the user selects from the base cost of zero.
+Test: It will add up total cost of a pizza on what size the user chooses.
 Code: pizza.calculateSize();
 Expect: (Pizza.pizzaPrice["large"].toEqual([totalCost + 10]));

 Describe: Pizza.prototype.calculateToppings
-Test: It will add $2 for each counted index in the toppings array.
+Test: It will add $1 for each topping chosen in the toppings array.
 Code: pizza.calculateToppings();
 Expect: (Pizza.pizzaPrice.toppings["pepperoni"].toEqual([2]));

 ## Known Bugs